Welcome to the Online Resources page for families!

 We are updating this page daily as more and more free resources become available during COVID-19 and quarantine.
 Click on one of the learning areas below to view the online sites available for children and their parents to use.

 & Learning Resources

-TumbleBooks provides free access to on line books for children of all ages.
-To use, enter your Mid-Hudson Library System library card number and pin.
+TumbleBooks provides free access to online books for children of all ages.
+This service is free and does not require a library card.
 Children can read along with the story to support their growing reading skills or read independently on-line.
 Picture books, chapter books and non-fiction books are available.
 There is also a selection of books in Spanish and French.
 Your child can also choose from a variety of puzzles, games and non-fiction videos.

 TumbleBook of the Day provides free access to a new book for students to listen to every day.
 This also requires a library card to use, but both are free and easy to use.
 Listen today…come back tomorrow for a new book!